RoGue-sudo1/ID-OCR-App/README.md

    - First - to edit the card
    - Second- to delete the card (not from database or soft delete)
 - When you click on edit button all fields changes to input field and data editted is storred in a state variable.
+- when we click on the edit button at last of the card it contains two buttons-
+  - Save button which will send the editted data to database.
+  - Cancel button which will exit the edit mode.